 and finally, some more visuals for you to peruse:

 If you decide to stay at this Cozy Off-Grid Cabin in Staunton, VA – I hope you enjoy it.
-If you enjoyed this blog, let me know, and come follow along with more adventures on Instagram.

 This looks like a lovely solo getaway!